 May 2004 - The Ehrlichs together author One with Nineveh: Politics, Consumption, and the Human Future.
 The textbook concerns issues of population growth and control.

-February 2003 - Paul Ehrlich's controversial article entitled "Genes and cultures: What creates our behavioral phenome?" appears in the science journal, Current Anthropology.
+February 2003 - Paul Ehrlich's article entitled "Genes and cultures: What creates our behavioral phenome?" appears in the science journal, Current Anthropology.
 The article provides "a detailed critique of genetic determinism" and describes many basic and accepted assumptions about what characteristics are a result of DNA and which are not. - Genomics & Genetics Weekly

 July 2001 - Paul Ehrlich receives the Eminent Ecologist Award from the Ecological Society of America for his revolutionary contributions to the science world. - Science Blog